 HiLo Algorithm

-How the HiLo Algorithm Works in RavenDB
+How the HiLo algorithm works in RavenDB

-Generating unique IDs efficiently
+Generating unique IDs efficiently:

 The client creates IDs from a range of unique numbers that it gets from the server.

-without checking with the server or cluster each time a new document is created to ensure that the new ID is unique.
+The HiLo algorithm is efficient because the client can automatically generate unique document IDs without checking with the server or cluster each time a new document is created to ensure that the new ID is unique.

 The client receives from the server a range of numbers that are reserved for the client's usage.

-Each time a session creates a new document the client assigns the new document an ID based on the next number from that range.
+Each time a session creates a new document, the client assigns the new document an ID based on the next number from that range.
+For example, the first client to generate documents on a collection will receive the reserved numbers 1-32.
+The next one will reserve numbers 33-64, and so on.

 The collection name and node-tag are added to the ID.

-To further ensure that no two nodes generate a document with the same ID, the collection name and the node-tag are added to the ID.
+To further ensure that no two clients generate a document with the same ID, the collection name and the server node-tag are added to the ID.
+This is an added measure so that if two nodes B and C are working with the same range of numbers, the IDs generated will be orders/54-B and orders/54-C.

-when requesting a range of numbers, they will receive a different range of numbers.
+This situation is rare because as long as the nodes can communicate when requesting a range of numbers, the clients will receive a different range of numbers.
+The node-tag is added to ensure unique IDs across the cluster.

-Thus, with minimal trips to the server, the client is able to determine to which collection an entity belongs, and automatically assign it a number with a node-tag to ensure that the ID is unique across the cluster.
+and automatically assign it a number with a node-tag to ensure that the ID is unique across the cluster.

-HiLo documents are used by the server to provide the next range of numbers
+HiLo documents are used by the server to provide the next range of numbers.

-These documents are modified by the server.
+These documents are created and modified by the server and have a simple structure:

 {